kyren/piccolo/README.md

 * Most of the stdlib is not implemented (`debug` which will probably never be implemented), `io`, `os`, `package`, `string`, `table`, `utf8`, most top-level functions are unimplemented.
-* Metatables and metamethods.
-Most of this should not be terribly hard to implement, and this is the highest priority on the TODO list (*not including* `__gc`, that will be separate and is extremely low priority).
 * Garbage collector finalization.
-Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization let alone finalization with some kind of failure story is extremely low priority.
+Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
   Userdata types can currently implement `Drop` (just like any other rust type) to get something equivalent to finaliazation for userdata.